mjmoran123/phase-0-tracks/web_dev/request_cycle/http_requests.md

     - 410 -- Gone
     - 500 -- Internal Server Error
 2. GET VS POST
-    - GET is a request for information from a path
+    - GET is a request for information from a path.
+GET is used when a browser wants to view a page.
-    - POST submits data to a path
+    - POST submits data to a path.
+POST is used when a browser is posting to a page.
+3. A Cookie is data that is stored using a browser rather than being stored on the server.
+The data is just stored as plaintext and is not executed.
+Cookies are essential to the modern web, but need to be handled with care in terms of security.